 Breakfast & Brunch

-This goes straight at the top of the best cafés and brunch spots in Lisbon!
+This goes straight at the top of the best cafés list in Lisbon!
 It’s a bakery with everything lovely – croissants, brioche, empanadas, pastel de nata – all vegan!
 We had 2 chocolate croissants, a puff pastry, a cheese toastie, ‘fish’ nuggets, along with 2 espressos and all this amounted to only 20€.

 Largo de São Sebastião da Pedreira 49, 1050-010 Lisboa